premlamsal/Love-Calculator/README.md

 # LoveCalculator
-Android App that calculate Love Percenatge.
+Android App that shows the Love Percentage.
 Feel Free to Use Project.
 Developed for Fun only.